felipedbene/wp/final_project/README.md

 Remember: If all else fails, the script will at least try to make you laugh with its error messages.
 Because if you're going to fail, fail with style!

+## Recent Improvements

+- **v1.2.0**: Switched from Amazon Titan Image Generator to Stable Diffusion XL because Titan was being a drama queen 👑
+- **v1.1.0**: Added REST API support with Markdown formatting for the modern blogger
+- **v1.0.0**: Initial release with all the bells and whistles (and occasional kazoos)

 # Created with Amazon Q
 This project was developed with assistance from Amazon Q, demonstrating the power of AI-assisted development.